 Thanks to a voter referendum called Proposition 64, marijuana was decriminalized for personal recreational use in November 2016.
-This led to an immediate overhaul of many of California’s state laws regarding controlled substances, with amendments to protect marijuana use.
+This immediately overhauled California’s state laws regarding controlled substances with amendments to protect marijuana use.
 The result is that it’s legal to use it if you follow very strict rules.

 The most important of these rules are:

-If you are 21 and over, you do have the option of growing your own marijuana, but this comes with additional rules including:
+If you are 21 and over, you do have the option of growing your marijuana, but this comes with additional rules, including:

-No household can grow more than 6 plants.
+- No household can grow more than six plants.

-You must secure and enclose your grow.
+- You must secure and enclose your growth.
 The easiest way to do this is by keeping it inside.

-If you do not follow any of these rules, you could still be convicted of a drug crime—even though marijuana is “legal.”
+If you do not follow these rules, you could still be convicted of a drug crime—even though marijuana is “legal.”